apnadkarni/blt/man/BLT.rst

 -------------------------------

 It's easy to add BLT to an existing Tk application.
-BLT requires no patches or edits to the Tcl or Tk libraries.
+BLT requires no patches or edits to the TCL or Tk libraries.
 To add BLT, simply add the following code snippet to your application's tkAppInit.c file.

   ::